6.3 Module graph with imports

 Overview

 This marks the primary departure from the hello world program discussed in the preceding chapter.
 Unlike the earlier hello world program that lacked any imports, resulting in a graph containing only one node for the main module, the hello v2 example incorporates imports, inevitably causing the graph to expand.
-Let's delve into the process of graph construction and its subsequent expansion.
+Let's explore the process of graph construction and its subsequent expansion.

 The process of building the graph unfolds through the following sequential steps: